-STEP 5 ' Loosen the spring-loaded T-bolts
+STEP 5 Loosen the spring-loaded T-bolts

-The lamp module is secured to its alignment plate with 3 large spring-loaded T-bolts that lock in-and-out with a $90^{\circ}$ turn (they are the largest heads visible on the alignment plate).
-To unlock each T-bolt, use a Phillips screwdriver to push and turn each bolt 90°.
+The lamp module is secured to its adjustment plate with 3 large spring-loaded T-bolts that lock in-and-out with a 90° turn (they are the largest heads visible on the adjustment plate).
+To remove each T-bolt, use a Phillips screwdriver to push and turn each bolt 90°.
 The pin behind each bolt will align with its slot and pop the bolt free.
-See below.
+See right.
+NOTE: If you can't access the bottom screw in the 4000/6000. decrease vertical offset.

 Figure 4.4.
-Loosen the spring-loaded T-bolts
+Loosen spring-loaded T-bolts (SHOWN: 4000/6000 ORIENTATION.
+REVERSE FOR 2000)